By David Pierce and Vlad Savov

 Basics of photography

-Every camera, from the tiny webcam embedded in your laptop’s display to the full-frame pro cameras built by Nikon and Canon, operates along the same set of basic principles.
-You can discern those from the very name of photography, whose roots are the Greek photos, meaning light, and graph, meaning to draw or record — ergo, a photograph is in its essence a map of light.
-When you take a picture of your favorite cityscape, you’re not actually documenting the streets, or the skyscrapers, or the milling crowds — you’re drawing up a recording of the light reflected off them.
+Every camera, from the tiny webcam embedded in your laptop to the full-frame pro cameras built by Nikon and Canon, operates under the same set of basic principles.
+They come from the very name of photography, the roots of which are the Greek photos, meaning light, and graph, meaning to draw or record — ergo, a photograph is essentially a map of light.
+When you take a picture of your favorite cityscape, you’re not actually documenting the streets, or the skyscrapers, or the milling crowds — you’re drawing up a recording of the light reflecting off of them.

-The most common technique for achieving this recording is by channelling light through a lens onto a photosensitive material that soaks it up and turns it into an image.
-That light-absorbing canvas was once film, which has since given way to electronic sensors in modern digital shooters.
+The most common technique for making this recording is by channelling light through a lens onto a photosensitive material that soaks it up and turns it into an image.
+That light-absorbing canvas was once film, which has since been replaced by electronic sensors in modern digital shooters.
 In either case, initiating the light capture is done by opening a shutter in front of the photosensitive surface.
-By adjusting how long that shutter stays open (shutter speed), the sensitivity of the digital sensor (ISO), and how much light passes through the lens (aperture), you get the majority of your control over an image.
+By adjusting how long that shutter stays open (shutter speed), the sensitivity of the digital sensor (ISO), and how much light passes through the lens (aperture), you can control exactly how your image appears.

-Since light is the only information your photograph collects, it should come as no surprise that well-lit scenes typically come out looking sharper and nicer than dark and moody shots illuminated only by a streetlight.
-The former just gives you more information to work with.
-When shooting in the dark, the camera must work either harder (with higher ISO that can lead to unsightly graininess) or longer (with a slower shutter speed that can cause motion blur) to properly recreate the image in front of it.
-That’s where the invention of the flash comes in, providing a strobe of white light synchronized with the opening of your shutter, though it comes with tradeoffs of its own.
-The strength of the flash can oftentimes wash out fine detail in nearby subjects or lead to the infamous red-eye effect.
-Tripods are also invaluable in counteracting blurring caused by the photographer's hand, but they can do nothing about motion within your composition and are not exactly portable.
+Since light is the only information your camera collects, it should come as no surprise that well-lit scenes typically come out looking sharper and nicer than dark and moody shots illuminated only by a streetlight — more light just gives you more information to work with.
+When shooting in the dark, the camera must work either harder (with higher ISO) or longer (with a slower shutter speed) to properly recreate the image in front of it.
+That’s where the flash comes in, a strobe of white light synchronized with the opening of the shutter.
+It comes with tradeoffs of its own, though: the strength of the flash can wash out fine detail in nearby subjects or lead to the infamous red-eye effect.
+Tripods are also invaluable in counteracting the blur caused by shaky hands.
+Unfortunately, they can do nothing about motion within your composition, and they aren’t exactly portable.

 The key settings